-Part 4: Completing the online revision guide (this will be available at a later date)
+Part 4: Completing the online revision guide

 When you receive the date of your inspection you must complete the online revision guide.
 The revision guide should take approximately one hour to complete and is designed to consolidate your understanding of your role as the provider nominee.
 The revision guide consists of a series of activities to check your understanding of your role and the new inspection framework.
 All activities are accompanied by answers to allow you to judge how well prepared you are to take on the nominee's role.
 After completion of the revision guide you will automatically be issued with a certificate.
 Please keep this safe as the RI may ask to see it.